Backlash (2002): Aftermath

 The 2002 Backlash would be the final Backlash held under the WWF name.
 On May 6, 2002, the WWF was renamed to World Wrestling Entertainment (WWE) due to a lawsuit from the World Wildlife Fund over the "WWF" initialism.

-The night after Backlash, Big Show betrayed Stone Cold Steve Austin in a tag team match against the nWo and joined the stable.
-Over the next two weeks, Big Show explained it was because he felt Austin took a main event spot at WrestleMania away from him; at WrestleMania 2000 Big Show challenged for the WWF Championship while Austin had neck surgery, but the following year at WrestleMania X-Seven, Austin competed in the main event for the WWF Championship, while Big Show did not, and at WrestleMania X8, Austin was scheduled a match against Scott Hall while Big Show was at WWF New York in Times Square.
-Later that night, Austin and Bradshaw united with Ric Flair in a battle against the nWo stable, but Flair betrayed both wrestlers and became affiliated with the nWo although he never officially joined.
+The night after Backlash, Big Show betrayed Stone Cold Steve Austin in a tag team match against the nWo, and joined the stable.
+Over the next two weeks, Big Show explained it was because he felt Austin took a main event spot at WrestleMania away from him; at WrestleMania 2000, Big Show challenged for the WWF Championship while Austin had neck surgery, but the following year at WrestleMania X-Seven, Austin competed in the main event for the WWF Championship, while Big Show did not, and at WrestleMania X8, Austin was scheduled for a match against Scott Hall while Big Show was at WWF New York in Times Square.
+On the May 6th episode of Raw, Austin, and Bradshaw united with Ric Flair in a battle against the nWo stable, but Flair betrayed both wrestlers and became affiliated with the nWo although he never officially joined.
 Flair's betrayal eventually led to Booker T's drafting by Flair to be the newest nWo member on the May 13 episode of Raw.
 The feud between Austin and Flair escalated on that episode when Austin gained revenge by costing Flair an Undisputed WWE Championship match against Hollywood Hulk Hogan.
 This led to a handicap match at Judgment Day pitting Austin against the team of Flair and Big Show, which Austin won.